Turya85/Target-analysis/README.md

 # Target-analysis
 This document contains exploratory analysis and in-depth exploration of the trends of purchase, delivery, items, payments, sellers and products of Target ecommerce business in Brazil.
+SQL queries have been used to pull data to analyse the impact of the company’s business on the economy.
+Furthermore, analysis of sales, freight and payment methods have been conducted.
+This is a non-exhaustive study and only provides an overview of the business in the different states of Brazil.